-- poor cost information available locally and at a national level (this factor may have become more significant following the introduction of national tariffs) - underlying cost pressures, such as increasing energy costs, the general impact on healthcare costs of newly developed treatments and the effects of an ageing population nationally. - 66.
-In addition, there are a number of national issues which provide further challenges to financial management within the NHSS: - The Efficiency Programme will continue through the period covered by the 2007 spending review (2008-2011).
+- Rising drugs costs drugs prescribing costs more than doubled between 1996/97 and 2008/09 in cash terms to £1.1 billion. - The Efficiency Programme will continue through the period covered by the 2007 spending review (2008-2011).
 This initiative aims to reduce waste, bureaucracy and duplication in the public sector.
-A target of 2 per cent has been set for efficiency savings across the public sector which may only be met by cash releasing gains.
-The NHSS is committed to achieving savings of £154.5 million across all NHS boards through a wide range of local efficiency projects including service redesign, workforce arrangements, estates and facilities and transport services.
+A target of two per cent has been set for efficiency savings across the public sector which may only be met by cash releasing gains.
+The NHSS is committed to achieving savings of £314 million in the period 2008/09 to 2009/10, across all NHS boards through a wide range of local efficiency projects including service redesign, workforce arrangements, estates and facilities and transport services.
 In addition, there are a number of national initiatives designed to generate savings in areas such as procurement and logistics. - The impact of Equal Pay regulations has led to boards potentially facing significant costs relating to backdated pay increases.
-By the end of 2007/08, the NHSS Central Legal Office was again unable to provide any reliable estimate of each board's potential liability.
-The financial risks relating to this continuing uncertainty about potential liabilities need to be managed by boards. - The NHSS Shared Support Services (SSS) Programme was relaunched during 2007/08 as a two tier initiative comprising: - a Foundation level, with all boards migrating to the same version of the Cedar eFinancials finance system during 2008 and achieving a minimum standard of business processes - Pathfinder initiatives where selected boards or consortia test new systems functionality and associated business processes, before roll out to other boards - Boards will need to consider the impact of SSS development on their financial plans and financial management resources. - The NHSScotland Resource Allocation Committee (NRAC) was set up to review how the NHS budget is shared among the territorial health boards.
+By the end of 2008/09, Central Legal Office was again unable to provide any reliable estimate of each board's potential liability.
+The financial risks relating to this continuing uncertainty about potential liabilities need to be managed by boards. - Around a third of the NHS estate will require major upgrading within the next three years.
+While the PPP/PFI route to deliver capital investment has been abandoned, many financial commitments remain to be fulfilled well into the future. - The NHSS Shared Support Services (SSS) Programme was relaunched during 2007/08 as a two tier initiative comprising: - a Foundation level, with all boards migrating to the same version of the Cedar eFinancials finance system during 2008 and achieving a minimum standard of business processes - Pathfinder initiatives where selected boards or consortia test new systems functionality and associated business processes, before roll out to other boards - Boards will need to consider the impact of SSS development on their financial plans and financial management resources. - Four NHS bodies (Grampian, Lothian, State Hospital and the National Waiting Times Centre Board) migrated on to an eFinancials system during 2008/09 but there is some way to go before all NHS bodies are sharing this system. - The NHSScotland Resource Allocation Committee (NRAC) was set up to review how the NHS budget is shared among the territorial health boards.
 It recommends improving the way the NHS budget is shared among health boards in Scotland.
 In total, compared to the existing Arbuthnott Formula, the proposed NRAC changes would redistribute £81.9 million among Health Boards this represents 1.2 per cent of the overall budget and may have a substantial monetary impact on some health boards.

-- The European Working Time Directive (EWTD) requires that the number of hours junior doctors will be permitted to spend on hospital wards will be reduced to 48 hours.
-Health boards will need to put into place an action plan to achieve this reduction in hours and manage the subsequent impact on costs. - As part of the UK Budget 2007, the Chancellor announced that the timetable for International Financial Reporting Standards (IFRS) implementation was to be extended by a year with NHS and central government accounts in Scotland to become IFRS compliant with effect from the 2009/10 financial year.
-The Scottish Government has notified the appropriate bodies that they should produce shadow IFRS based accounts for the financial year in 2008/09, including a restated balance sheet as at 1 April 2008.
-This process may require significant resource to complete and it will be important that the restatement is tackled early in 2008/09, with a plan in place to manage the transition.
+- From 1 August 2009 the European Working Time Directive (EWTD) limits the number of hours doctors in training are permitted to work to 48 hours a week on average.
+Health boards will need to monitor the compliance with these regulations and manage the impact on costs of using additional locum cover. - As part of the UK Budget 2007, the Chancellor announced that the timetable for International Financial Reporting Standards (IFRS) implementation was to be extended by a year with NHS and central government accounts in Scotland to become IFRS compliant with effect from the 2009/10 financial year.
+Health boards have produced shadow IFRS based accounts for the financial year in 2008/09, including a restated balance sheet as at 1 April 2008.
+The transition to full IFRS compliant financial statements will build on this work and may require further resource in 2009/10.